What do you want to know about environmental planning?

 What are environmental planners doing to support climate change adaptation and mitigation in the Philippines?

-As the “defining issue of our time”, climate change is an urgent concern for all, but especially for environmental planners.
+As the “defining issue of our time”, climate change is an urgent concern for all.

 Filipino environmental planners are tasked with adapting and mitigating the effects of climate change to a country at high risk.

-Environmental planners are raising their capabilities and reach beyond the “obsolete urban planning” that is plaguing the country.
+Environmental planners are raising their capabilities and reach.

 Some of us are deeply involved in advocacies for sustainable urban and transport development.